dhanasekaran-subramani/architecture-decision-record/README.md

 ADRs help maintain a clear history of architectural decisions, making it easier to understand the evolution of a system's architecture.

-# What are some best practices for writing effective ADRs?
+# Best practices for writing effective ADRs

 1. **Be Concise and Clear:** Write in a clear and concise manner.
 Avoid jargon and overly complex language.
 The goal is to make the ADR understandable to anyone who reads it.